 ZBL's governance had for a long period been characterised by orderly board and senior management succession.
 This was as a result of clear conscious and documented succession plans.
 These plans were regularly reviewed and they informed human resource and board development plans.
 The independent non-executive directors were charged with the responsibility of reviewing the plans and recommending the best ways on how to make them more effective.
-This entailed benchmarking internal candidates against external candidates to ensure the best candidate would get the job.
+This entaited benchmarking internal candidates against external candidates to ensure the best candidate would get the job.
 Institutional shareholders also would give their input and ZBL would engage independent consultants in the search process.
-This has for a long time ensured that past succession has also been based on consensus and unanimous support by the board of directors.
+This has for a long time ensured that past succession of the board chairman was a low-key affair with minimal disruption to the business and public concern.
+Past succession has also been based on consensus and unanimous support by the board of directors.